Toastmaster Script – Prepared Speech #1st Module: Ice Breaker

 I did not say all the following information in prepared speech session due to a limited time.

-Good afternoon Mr. Toastmaster, Fellow Toastmaster, and Welcome guest.
+Good afternoon Mr Toastmaster, Fellow Toastmaster, and Welcome guest.
 My name is Monika.
 There was one question in the last meeting that struck me about a turning point, “What is the most defining moment of your life so far?”
 It is a very hard question.
 I was planning to prepare it the answer last week, but it did not work.
 And the deadline is coming, and I reflected on that question.
-Today, I would like to share about the reasons I have courage standing here in front of you.
+Today, I would like to share the reasons I have courage standing here in front of you.

 Who does not know Gandhi?
 Gandhi is a leader of the Indian Independence Movement against United Kingdom’s rule of the country during the 20th century.
 Today, I am not talking about Gandhi, but there is one line quote from Gandhi that inspires me to face my biggest fear in life.
 He said, “The enemy is fear.
 We think it is hate; but, it is fear”.

 There are three stages in my life to conquer my fear step by step: